prody/ProDy-website/tutorials/watfinder_tutorial/additionalExamples.rst

 .. figure:: images/caseStudy6.jpg
-   :scale: 60 %
+   :scale: 40 %

 IPython notebook (*.ipynb): caseStudy6_

-All cases are availabe in the supplementary file of WatFinder paper which will be available soon.
+The description of all cases are availabe in the supplementary file of WatFinder paper which will be available soon.
+Trejactories are in tutorial's files.